 “I’m going home by myself.
 You’re on your own.
 Somebody’ll come along and tend to you.
 Not a damn one of you can understand a word I’m saying.”

 George’s character arc is underscored when he pulls up at the fancy hotel and deals with a snobby, uncaring man who refuses service because he doesn’t like the cut of his gib.
-Now George Briggs looks like a decent character.
+Now George Briggs starts to look like a decent character.

 When George feeds the women he is shown to have taken over the nurturing role.